fenixkz/rl_journey/Lesson-3/theory.md

 Q^*(s_t, a_t) = r_{t+1} + \gamma \max_{a'} Q(s_{t+1}, a'; \theta_t)
 $$

 So, our network tries to make the estimate of $Q(s_t, a_t)$ closer to $Q^*(s_t, a_t)$.
 But look carefully at the equation of $Q^*(s_t, a_t)$, to calculate this value we are using the estimates of the **same** network but of the next state: $\max_{a'} Q(s_{t+1}, a'; \theta_t)$.
 The neural network is not that all-mighty, changing params to better estimate $Q(s_t, a_t)$ will affect estimation of $Q(s_{t+1}, a^*)$.
-So, the network is trying to move $Q(s_t, a_t)$ to its target value, but the target value also moves.
-On the next iteration, it tries again to move its estimate toward another target and this target also moved.
+So, the network is trying to move $Q(s_t, a_t)$ to its target value, but the target value is also moving.
+On the next iteration, it tries again to move its estimate toward another target and this target also moves.

 It is basically like a dog chasing its own tail.
 We did not see this issue when we were studying Q-learning, simply because changing one entry in the table does not affect another entry, they are independent.
 But when we are using the same network for both estimates, then we are screwed.

+## Solution

+1. **Correlation**

-So, we have two problems that require innovation.
-The first problem was actually easily solved, instead of immediately updating the neural network with newly gathered `<s, a, r, s'>` sample we instead store it in some sort of memory.
-After enough samples are collected, we are going to sample a random batch of experience from this memory and update the network on this random batch.
-This way we are not learning from consecutive samples, but from the random samples of our experience.
-This destroys the temporal correlation and solves our problem.
-That storing the experience approach was called **Replay Buffer**.
-In practice it is often implemented as a double-ended queue of some maximum size N to keep only the last N samples.
-Also, by sampling a batch we are doing mini-batch gradient descent which was shown as an improvement over full-batch gradient descent.
+The solution to this problem is surprisingly simple.
+Instead of immediately updating the neural network with the newly gathered `<s, a, r, s'>` experience, we store it in a large memory.
+After enough experiences are collected, we sample a random mini-batch from this memory and update the network on that batch.

+This technique is called **Experience Replay**, and the memory is known as a **Replay Buffer**.

+By training on a random batch of experiences drawn from different points in time, we break the sequence of consecutive samples.
+This ensures the data within a training batch is largely decorrelated from each other, which solves the problem of biased gradients.
+The correlation between the original samples still exists in the buffer, but it no longer affects the learning update.

+In practice, the replay buffer is often implemented as a double-ended queue of a maximum size N to keep only the last N experiences.
+This also allows us to leverage the benefits of mini-batch gradient descent, which is generally more stable and efficient than updating on a single sample at a time.

+2. **Chasing own tail**

 The second problem required a bit more work, but still the solution was simple.
 The main idea was to make the target estimate $Q(s_{t+1}, a)$ static, but at the same time very close to our best estimate.
 So, naturally it could be solved by making a separate network that only estimates these next state's Q-values.
 By doing so we decouple the correlation between $Q(s_{t}, a)$ and $Q(s_{t+1}, a)$ estimates.
 That's great, right?
 But how then this separate network learns?
 How does it improve its estimates of $Q(s_{t+1}, a)$, because if it does not improve then our main network is trying to move towards some incorrect values?